 We didn’t want Local Heroes to fall into the typical ‘white savior trap’.
 Our main goal was to create a non-profit organization with a sound business model and a human-centric approach to development aid.

-Nearly 60% of water projects in Africa fail, often within the first year.
+According to WellAware, nearly 60% of water projects in Africa fail, often within the first year.

 So is installing wells the right solution?
 Or is it more efficient to teach the locals to repair and maintain the existing wells?
 Is access to water even the right problem to tackle at all?
 What about education, healthcare, scarcity, immigration, child labor…?
 In other words: how can Local Heroes ensure that they tackle the right problem and come up with the right solution for the locals, without making them dependent on their presence?